thomas-touhey/cahute/docs/topics/protocols/seven/use-cases.rst

 .. warning::

     This is a dangerous flow, and is only documented here for completeness.
-    Programs suitable for this command, nicknamed "Update.exe", are crafted in a very specific way, and you should not attempt to make your own.
+    Programs suitable for this command, nicknamed "Update.EXE", are crafted in a very specific way, and you should not attempt to make your own.

 In order to upload and run an executable program, the flow is the following: